Tiger Williams: After the NHL

 In 1984 Williams published his autobiography, Tiger: A Hockey Story, co-written by James Lawton.
 In 1987, he released a cookbook entitled Done Like Dinner: Tiger In the Kitchen, co-written with Kasey Wilson.
 It included many hockey-inspired recipes, including Habs Tourtière, Stanley Cup Bars, and Luc Robitaille's Lasagna Omelette.

 Williams re-emerged briefly as an inline hockey player in 1993, appearing in one game and scoring two points for the Vancouver Voodoo of Roller Hockey International.

 In 1996, Canadian punk rock band The Hanson Brothers spearheaded a campaign to agitate for Williams' induction into the Hockey Hall of Fame.
 They included a mail-in postcard in their album Sudden Death which purchasers could send to the Hall.

-As a guest on Tony Gallagher's phone-in radio program, Williams claimed that Canucks manager Pat Quinn attempted to have his jersey number 22 sweater retired by the team.
-However, rules at the time required the Canucks to ask permission from the previous player who wore it, Bob Manno.
-Manno refused, even, according to Williams, when the team offered him money to grant permission.
-Number 22 was later worn by (and retired in honour of) Canucks alternate captain and Art Ross trophy winner, Daniel Sedin.

 At the 2002 NHL All-Star Game in Los Angeles, the NHL held the NHL All-Star Celebrity Challenge.
 The home team all wore number 22 in honour of Williams.

+Williams was honored with a Legends Night by the Kings in 2017.

 On February 9, 2018, Williams was charged with sexual assault while on a military trip to Latvia.
 These charges were withdrawn by Crown attorney Meaghan Cunningham after he issued an apology.

 Williams was arrested and charged with one count of uttering a threat to cause death and one count of assault stemming from an April 10, 2023 incident in Beaver Flat, Saskatchewan.
 Police said the other man involved did not sustain injuries or require medical attention.
-On Sept 6, 2023, the charges were dropped.
+On September 6, 2023, the charges were dropped.

 He appeared as himself in the first episode of the Canadian sitcom Rent-a-Goalie.